Home - Diet - Vegetarian and Vegan - Roasted Tomato Panzanella Salad

 • Preheat the oven to 400F (205C).

 • Put the bread pieces on a rimmed sheet pan.
-Drizzle about 3 tablespoons of olive oil over the bread and sprinkle with the oregano and ¼ teaspoon of salt.
+Drizzle about 3 tablespoons of olive oil over the bread and sprinkle with 1 teaspoon dried oregano and ¼ teaspoon of salt.
 Toss together until the bread is evenly coated with the seasonings, then spread it out in an even layer.
 Bake 15 minutes, stirring the pieces around once about halfway through.
 The bread should be crisp on the edges and lightly toasted.

 • Put the sliced peppers and tomatoes on a second rimmed sheet pan.
 Drizzle on 1-2 tablespoons of the olive oil and sprinkle with a large pinch of salt, then gently shake the pan to coat.
 Bake alongside the bread for 15 minutes.